algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 Cost impact
 Impact on other components and services -->
 The security impact is:

+- The security of the database.
-- Nothing for the moment.
+- The security of the Smart TV.

 ### 4.2.
 Metrics

 <!-- List of metrics to capture
 Tools to capture and measure metrics -->
 The metrics to capture are:

-- Nothing for the moment.
+- The number of people who use the Smart TV.
+- The number of people who use a computer to change or add information.

 ## 5. Work